 Give Notion a shot today.
 The built-in templates are great, and there are tons of other articles on how to setup Notion just the way you want it.

 Best of all, Notion doesn’t have an affiliate program.
-I’m not getting paid to say this, there are no affiliate links here, just a guy writing a blog post in a hotel room about his favorite productivity app.
+I’m not getting paid to promote Notion.
+I’m just a guy writing a blog post in a hotel room about his favorite productivity app.